Telecom Italia investors to vote on new board after most directors resign

-MILAN (Reuters) - Telecom Italia (TIM) (TLIT.MI) said on Thursday the majority of its board members had resigned following the governance challenge launched by activist investor Elliott and a new board would be voted on by shareholders at a meeting on May 4.
+MILAN, March 22 (Reuters) - Telecom Italia (TIM) said on Thursday the majority of its board members had resigned following the governance challenge launched by activist investor Elliott and a new board would be voted on by shareholders at a meeting on May 4.

 Deputy Chairman Giuseppe Recchi resigned, as expected, after having accepted a position at a company earlier this year.
 Other seven directors stepped down, effective April 24, to allow shareholders to vote a fully new board.